httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Boolean values can be conveyed in Structured Headers.

-The ABNF for a Boolean in HTTP/1 headers is:
+The ABNF for a Boolean in textual HTTP headers is:

 ~~~ abnf
 sh-boolean = "?" boolean
 boolean    = "0" / "1"
 ~~~

-In HTTP/1 headers, a boolean is indicated with a leading "?" character.
+In textual HTTP headers, a boolean is indicated with a leading "?" character.
 For example:

 ~~~ example
 Example-BoolHdr: ?1
 ~~~

-# Working With Structured Headers in HTTP/1 {#text}
+# Working With Structured Headers in Textual HTTP Headers {#text}

-This section defines how to serialize and parse Structured Headers in HTTP/1 textual header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).
+This section defines how to serialize and parse Structured Headers in textual header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).

-## Serializing Structured Headers into HTTP/1 {#text-serialize}
+## Serializing Structured Headers {#text-serialize}

 Given a structure defined in this specification: